harshinisanthi14/Loan-Approval-Prediction-with-ML/README.md

 matplotlib and seaborn for data visualization
 Gradio for creating the app interface.
 ## Results
-he final model achieved an accuracy of 91%, effectively predicting loan approvals based on the input features.
+The final model achieved an accuracy of 91%, effectively predicting loan approvals based on the input features.
 The following models were trained and evaluated:

 Logistic Regression
 Decision Tree Classifier